arielsalminen/middleman-boilerplate/README.md

 ## Installation ##
 Run following command in the OS X command line:

-1. Install middleman `gem install middleman`
+1. Clone the repository `git clone git@github.com:viljamis/middleman-boilerplate.git`
-2. Clone the repository `git clone git@github.com:viljamis/middleman-boilerplate.git`
+2. Open the boilerplate folder and run `bundle`
-3. Open the boilerplate folder and start the Middleman server `middleman`
+3. Start the server by running `middleman`
 4. Done!
-View the site at http://localhost:4567
+Now view the site at `http://localhost:4567`